guireiso/omicscope/docs/input.rst

 Progenesis QI for Proteomics
 ----------------------------

-Progenesis exports a .csv file containing information about samples, proteins, and quantitative values.
-For the Progenesis workflow, *OmicScope* imports these files and extracts the abundance levels of each protein (assay), the features of each protein (rdata), and features of each sample (pdata).
-Additionally, *OmicScope* accepts Excel files (with extensions .xls or .xlsx) that contain a **unique sheet** for the Progenesis workflow, as many users may use Excel to open and manipulate data.
+Progenesis exports protein quantitation data in a csv file containing information about samples, protein groups, and quantitative values.

+*OmicScope* imports Progenesis output and extracts the abundance levels of each protein (assay), the features of each protein (rdata), and features of each sample (pdata). *OmicScope*  can also accept Excel spreadsheets (with extensions .xls or .xlsx) that contain a **single sheet** for the Progenesis workflow, as many users may use Excel to visualize and handle data.

 .. code-block:: python

-   progenesis = omics.OmicScope('../tests/data/proteins/progenesis.xls', Method='Progenesis')
+   progenesis = omics.OmicScope('../../tests/data/proteins/progenesis.xls', Method='Progenesis')

 .. code-block::

-   User already performed statistical analysis
+   User already performed statistical analysis OmicScope identifies: 697 deregulations

-In addition, since Progenesis exports a limited amount of information about samples, *OmicScope* allows the user to input an Excel file containing all this information.
-Furthermore, users can filter data based on the minimum number of unique peptides, by adding the parameter function 'UniquePeptides' (recommended: UniquePeptides = 1).
+Since Progenesis exports certain information about sample groupings, *OmicScope* allows the user to input an Excel file containing all this information using pdata argument (for more information about pdata format, see below).
+Furthermore, users can filter identifications based on the minimum number of unique peptides by specifying the parameter ``UniquePeptides`` (recommended: ``UniquePeptides = 1``\ ).

-**Note:** As Progenesis performs differential proteomics, *OmicScope* takes into account the statistical analysis exported by Progenesis.
-However, if the user has a specific experimental design and requires the *OmicScope* Statistical Workflow, they must rewrite the original .csv file as follows:

-* "Anova (p)" → "Original Anova (p)"
-* "q Value" → "Original q Value"

 .. code-block:: python

-   progenesis_uniquepepfilt = omics.OmicScope('../tests/data/proteins/progenesis.xls', Method='Progenesis', UniquePeptides=1)
+   progenesis_uniquepepfilt = omics.OmicScope('../../tests/data/proteins/progenesis.xls', Method='Progenesis', UniquePeptides=1)
    print('Original proteomics data: ' + str(len(progenesis.quant_data)) + '\n'+
          'Filtered proteomics data: ' + str(len(progenesis_uniquepepfilt.quant_data))
          )